 Community View is open to all T.G. subscribers and can be accessed from the My Subscriptions page.
 It gives access to a number of features to help you make the most out of The Genealogist.

-Tell your story and win a Laptop
+Tell your story and win £100 of S&N vouchers or if your article is really good you could win a Laptop

 Our subscribers have also written articles and stories about their research, which you can see under the ‘Subscriber Articles’ section.
 If you feel you also have a story to tell, whether it’s skeletons that you never knew were in your closet, family reunions or you just want to share your journey, why not write one yourself.
 You could win £100 worth of S&N vouchers if your article is chosen to feature in our monthly email news.
-The top story of the year will win a laptop.

 Get help and tips